LFBianchi/framestore/README.md

 # framestore

-This is a simple aplication that fetches data from social media accounts and stores it in an SQLite database for later use.
+This is a simple aplication that fetches data from social media accounts, stores it in an SQLite database for later use and presents it to the user using the Django template engine.

 # Sample Pictures